The problem

 g_map

-#> - was found after 120 log_posteriori calculations
+#> - was found after 67 posteriori calculations;

-This assumption is nineteen times more believable than making no assumption.
+This assumption is over 3 times more believable than making no assumption.
 Let’s examine how reasonable are other possible assumptions:

 get_probabilities_from_gips(g_map)